 Visit the Mosque–Cathedral Mezquita

-Stroll the Historic Centre and explore the Jewish quarter
+Stroll the Historic Centre and explore the Jewish Quarter

-After you’re done with the Mezquita it’s time for a quick stroll through the Historic Centre – a UNESCO World Heritage Site.
-Just around the corner north from the Mosque you’ll find Calleja de las Flores, narrow whitewashed alley filled with flowers and a great photo opportunity.
+After you’re done with the Mezquita, it’s time for a quick stroll through the Historic Centre – a UNESCO World Heritage Site.
+Just around the corner north from the Mosque, you’ll find Calleja de las Flores, a narrow whitewashed alley filled with flowers and a great photo opportunity.
 The Historic Centre of Córdoba is famed for its hidden patios, large interior courtyards and twisting alleys.
 In case you want to grab some breakfast, there are many restaurants and cafes around the area, but not all of them are open right in the morning.
 Check out Bodegas Mezquita in Calle Cespedes or Macsura Gastrotaberna for some snack or cheese platter.

-After you’re done exploring on your own, head northwest of the Mosque-Cathedral where you’ll find The Jewish Quarter along the city wall.
+After you’re done exploring on your own, head northwest of the Mosque-Cathedral where you’ll find the Jewish Quarter along the city walls.
 Its medieval streets have a distinctly Moorish flair, reminiscent of the Jews’ prosperity in Córdoba.
 If you’re interested, pay a visit to the Synagogue and Souk.
 Great eats in the area are Juan Pena in Calle dr Fleming street and Casa Rubio in Puerta Almodovar.

 Visit the Alcazar de los Reyes Cristianos

-Have a lunch at Paseo de la Ribera
+Have lunch at Paseo de la Ribera

 After you’re done with the main city attractions, you’re probably both tired and hungry.
 Walk the riverside promenade until you reach Paseo de la Ribera.
-It’s an area filled with the stylish restaurants probably packed with people by now.
-Turn left on the Calle Enrique Romero Torres, where you’ll find plenty of choice.
+It’s an area filled with stylish restaurants probably packed with people by now.
+Turn left on the Calle Enrique Romero Torres, where you’ll find plenty of choices.
 Taberna La Alquería offers famous regional dishes Salmorejo (cold tomato soup), Flamenquin (pork roulade), Berenjenas (fried eggplant with honey) and the ultimate dish you must try – Rabo de Toro (braised oxtails).
 You can choose whether you like tapa portion, medium portion or the full plate.
-By ordering tapas you can pretty much taste all the dishes you want at once.
+By ordering tapas, you can pretty much taste all the dishes you want at once.